Biziebrain/alx-system_engineering-devops/0x00-shell_basics/README.md

-9-firstdirdeletion will delete the directory my_first_directory in /tmp 10-back changes the working dir to the previous one 11-lists will list all files in the working dir and the /boot dir too
+9-firstdirdeletion will delete the directory my_first_directory in /tmp 10-back changes the working dir to the previous one 11-lists will list all files in the working dir and the /boot dir too 12-file type prints the type of file iamafile is